Hinduism in Wales: Temples and sites

 Skanda Vale is an inter-faith ashram patronised by many Hindus, based in Llanpumsaint, Carmarthenshire.
 The site has three temples and attracts around 90,000 devotees annually.

 The largest Hindu temple in Wales, the Shri Swaminarayan Mandir, is located in Grangetown, Cardiff.
 It is a Swaminarayan temple and was first opened in 1982.

 The Sanatan Dharma Mandal Temple was originally established in 1985 in the Parade, Cardiff to serve Hindus in South Wales.
 Sanatan Dharma represents a code of conduct and a value system that has spiritual freedom as its core, serving all Hindus within Wales and aims to offer a place of no anxiety.
 The temple and Hindu Community Centre are today located in the Seaview, Lewis Road, Splott, Cardiff, CF24 5EB.

 Hindu Council of Wales

 It is the major Hindu organisation in Wales.
 It was established in 2013, to promote Hindu culture, religion and values in Wales.

-The council was made up of temples including Shri Swaminarayan Mandir in Cardiff and Sanatan Dharma Mandal temples, Hindu charities and community centres like Bhaktidham Wales charity.
+The council was made up of temples including Shri Swaminarayan Mandir in Cardiff and Sanatan Dharma Mandal temples, Hindu charities and community centres like the Bhaktidham Wales charity.